ManiAm/VENTOS_Public/README.md

 Import VENTOS
 -------------

-VENTOS project is on github, and you should clone it into your computer.

 **Step 1:** install the git package (if you have not done it before):

          sudo apt-get install git